LeeVo2408/README.md/README.md

 - Improve the speed of delivery; therefore, improve an organization's efficiency.

-The organization should understand briefly how CD works and can be a powerful tool.
+It is crucial to understand briefly how CD works and can be a powerful tool.

 # Continuous Delivery
 Continuous Delivery is an engineering approach in which all changes are delivered quickly, safely, and sustainably.
 It provides an automated high-speed building and testing environment to ensure changes are relevant.
 This is achieved by ensuring that code is always in a deployable state, even with thousands of changes made daily.
 In short, CD automates the repetitive tasks in the deployment process and lets people solve problems.